hazelcast-guides/user-code-namespace-lab/README.md

 - Docker Desktop
 - A functional Java IDE
 - Maven
-- A Hazelcast Enterpise License that enables user code namespaces
+- __A Hazelcast Enterpise License that enables user code namespaces__

-# Overview of the Environment
+# The Environment

 This lab run within an isolated Docker environment.
+See `compose.yaml`

-__TODO__
+Management center can be accessed at http://localhost:8080

 # Walk Through